 Following the Great War, a war memorial designed by Sir Giles Gilbert Scott was erected in the grounds of St. Nicholas Church to commemorate those connected with the parish who had lost their lives.
 Unfortunately, in 1928, the memorial was struck by lightning and collapsed in pieces.
-Being a tall structure, it was decided not to rebuild this design and eventually it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
+Being a tall structure, it was decided not to rebuild this design and eventually, it was replaced with a completely new style of war memorial, unveiled with ceremony in 1932.
 The memorial records the names of the fallen parishioners of the First World War.
 The names of those from the parish who served and fell during the Second World War were added to additional tablets at the base, following that conflict.

 The most widely known present-day location in the township is Whiston Hospital located on Warrington Road (formerly Turnpike Road) and Dragon Lane.
 The original buildings of 1843 housed the Poor Law Institution: the Prescot Union Workhouse and Infirmary.
 Although the site has been enlarged and regenerated on a number of occasions since then, in 2006 a major transformation was begun.
 The old Victorian buildings were demolished and a more modern, multi-storey complex was constructed over a number of years.
 Opposite the hospital on Warrington Road, a multi-storey car park was built complete with a raised walkway, connecting the two above the roadway.

 Close to the hospital in Stoney Lane, is the site of Stoves Ltd., gas appliance manufacturers that began production there in 1925.
 Although for periods trading under the names Newhome, Valor, Valor-Newhome, and finally being acquired by Glen Dimplex in 2000, it has always been known locally by its original name of Stoves Ltd.

 The construction of the M57 and M62 motorways brought greater accessibility to the area and with it a need for developments in the hotel trade.
 Old place names have been used in recent times with the opening of new hotels around the area: The Chapel Brook and the Logwood Mill (now known as the Village) are prime examples of local links to the past.